 The 5 C’s of Credit

 You have evaluated all the various ways of funding your business and have concluded that bank financing is the way to go.
-Now you need to know how to get a business loan.
+Now you need to know how to get a bank loan.
 Before you call your local banker, you should familiarize yourself with the 5 Cs of credit.
 Loan applications are evaluated using the 5 Cs, along with other criteria, to determine the credit worthiness of a prospective borrower.
 The better you understand these criteria, along with how well your business fulfills each criterion, will improve your chances of obtaining the financing your business needs to grow.

 Character (or Credit History)